This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 When it comes to personal stuff, we can easily find ways to declutter and be more minimalist.
-But when it comes to kids and toys, things can get a bit complicated as we are not the only ones in charge of what enters the house or what stays in it.
+But when it comes to kids and toy minimalism, things can get a bit complicated because we are not the only ones in charge of what enters the house or what stays in it.

-But I want my kids to learn to value who they are more than what they have, to value experiences and people more than objects.
+I want my kids to learn to value who they are more than what they have.
+To value experiences and people more than objects.
 I want them to understand that happiness and contentment cannot be found on a shelf in a shop.

-After talking about the benefits of toy minimalism in my previous post (check it out here for a free minimalist toy list), let’s now talk about toy minimalism and:
+After talking about the benefits of toy minimalism in my previous post, let’s now talk about how to teach children about it and:

 We need to take all these into account when we start to adopt a more minimalist way of living or when we simply want to declutter the toys.

 How do you minimize toys?Toy decluttering is an ongoing process, not a one time only event.
 Click To Tweet